osmosis-labs/tokenfactory/dockernet/README.md

-`/dockernet` contains infrastructure that is used for testing and development of the Stride protocol.
-The scripts here support docker-image based testing, some of which are heavily inspired by those used by Osmosis and Quicksilver (although there have been large deviations from the original implementations since).
-The relevant licenses are included here.
+`/dockernet` contains infrastructure that is used for testing.
+The scripts here support docker-image based testing.

 ## Testing